Confederated Tribes of the Grand Ronde Community of Oregon: Enrollment

-Mass tribal dis-enrollment of descendants of Tumulth case
+Disenrollment of descendants of Tumulth

-As a result of political conflict, in 2014 the tribal council voted to dis-enroll en masse 66 living descendants and six deceased descendants of the 19th-century Chief Tumulth.
+As a result of political conflict, in 2014 the tribal council voted to disenroll en masse 66 living descendants and six deceased descendants of the 19th-century Chief Tumulth.
 Chief Tumulth of the Cascade Band of Chinuk had signed the 1855 treaty with the United States that ceded tribal land and agreed to relocation to the Grand Ronde reservation, established by this treaty.

 "The Chief Tumulth descendants were classified as "provisionally dis-enrolled" Grand Ronde members in July 2014, which stripped them of almost all their tribal rights, including voting rights in the Grand Ronde elections.
 A three-judge Tribal Court of Appeals panel restored the 66 descendants as full tribal members."
 But, based on tribal law, the court could not restore membership to six members, who were posthumously dis-enrolled in 2014.
 The law prohibits heirs and descendants from challenging such action.

 Attorney Gabriel Galanda defended the Tumulth descendants and has strongly opposed such "politically motivated" dis-enrollment.
 Russell Wilkinson, a spokesperson for the descendants, said that such dis-enrollment was a self-destructive practice of tribes.
 Tribal council elections were scheduled for September 10, 2016.

 In August 2016 the tribal Court of Appeals (en banc) overturned the tribe's mass dis-enrollment in 2014 of 66 living descendants of Chief Tumulth of the watlala Band of Chinuk, who had signed the 1855 treaty with the United States by which his tribe ceded communal land and agreed to the Grand Ronde reservation.
 This was the first such action by a tribal court overturning dis-enrollment of members by a tribe.